 Plus, the wine room has a knack for offering the right drop every single time, alongside some of the best negronis you can find in Sydney – in fact, it’s worth the visit just so you can see what the cocktail bar has got going on any given night.

-If you’re more in the mood for some delicious pizza, opt for Matteo Double Bay, but as an Italian restaurant with more options, we prefer Matteo Downtown.
+If you’re more in the mood for some of the best pizza in Sydney, opt for Matteo Double Bay, but as a good Italian restaurant with more options, we prefer Matteo Downtown.

 Address: 20 Bond Street, Sydney